-The local trade committees at the local VET education institutions are involved in finding apprenticeships.
+The local vocational committees at the local VET education institutions are involved in finding apprenticeships.

-In 2021, DKK 141 million has been allocated to the apprenticeship-supporting measure, and from 2022 and onwards DKK 139 million has been allocated.
+In 2021, DKK 141 million has been allocated to the apprenticeship-supporting measure, and from 2022 and onwards DKK 139 million are allocated.

-According to the Consolidation act on Municipal Provision for young people under 25 years (lov om kommunal indsats for unge under 25 år, Lbk nr 1301 af 04/09/2020), a range of general measures are established in the formal education system aimed at preparing, informing, and supporting the young person in the transition to an upper secondary education until the completion of the upper secondary education programme.
+According to the Consolidation act on Municipal Provision for young people under 25 years (lov om kommunal indsats for unge under 25 år, LBK nr 1659 af 11/08/20221), a range of general measures are established in the formal education system aimed at preparing, informing, and supporting the young person in the transition to an upper secondary education until the completion of the upper secondary education programme.
 The measures include elements such as guidance, support, and cooperation between education institutions.

 A municipal youth guidance unit has the responsibility for the coordination of measures aimed at young people in the municipality.
-The municipal council has the responsibility to establish a coherent municipal youth measure targeting young people under 25 years of age that aims to support the young person in completing an upper secondary education or being employed.
+The municipal council is responsible for establishing a coherent municipal youth measure aimed at supporting young people below the age of 25 in completing an upper secondary education or finding a job.
 The municipal youth guidance unit’s responsibility regarding young people below 25 years of age consists of:

 - A continuing follow-up of young people.

 - Outreach measures targeted at young people under 25 years of age without upper secondary education.